cloud-parrot/cloud-parrot.github.io/_posts/2021-06-19-Installing-Hadoop-on-Mac OS-Without-Using-VM.md

 ```

 # Now you can download the Hadoop from [here](http://mirrors.estointernet.in/apache/hadoop/common/hadoop-3.2.2/)

 The file *hadoop-3.2.2.tar.gz* will be downloaded to your system.

-If you prefert to use terminal to unzip the file use the following command
+If you prefer to use terminal to unzip the file then use the following terminal commands,

 ```console
 myhadoop@charons-MBP ~ % hadoop$tar -xzvf hadoop-*